ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configurations/core-configuration.md

 ---

 ## siteKey
-{: .label .label-blue }
 String
 {: .label }
 Required
 {: .label .label-red }
-Default: ""
-{: .label .label-grey }

-The `siteKey` uniquely identifies your site within the Unbxd platform.
-All Autosuggest API requests are scoped to the site associated with this key.
+A unique identifier assigned by Unbxd to each site created in the Unbxd Console dashboard.
+It is required to associate Autosuggest API requests with the correct site.
+Refer to [this section](https://unbxd.com/docs/site-search/documentation/configure-site-profile/) for more information.

+## Default Value

 ```
-const autosuggest = new Autosuggest({
-  siteKey: "ss-unbxd-aus-demo-fashion831421736321881"
-});
+siteKey:NA
 ```

 ---